-- progress against agreed project milestones - project expenditure, including expenditure of grant funds - contributions of participants directly related to the project.
+- progress against agreed project milestones - project expenditure, including expenditure of grant funds - cash contributions provided by you or a third party.

 The amount of detail you provide in your reports should be relative to the project size, complexity and grant amount.